Smelters Destroy Brazilian Town

 Over the years, the three hundred families living in Piquiá de Baixo have lost everything they had: their good health, livelihoods, and homes.
 In the words of a scientific expert appointed by a judge in a lawsuit brought by some of the families, pollution has made the area literally uninhabitable, and the houses worthless.
 The expert’s study concluded that the pollution has resulted primarily from the lack of prevention measures at the factories.

-In the Piquiá de Baixo homes, everything is covered by a layer of black iron dust.
+Inside homes in Piquiá de Baixo, everything is covered by a layer of black iron dust.
 The effects of this dust can be seen in the residents’ lung X-rays; felt on their perennially itchy skin and eyes; and heard in their constant coughs.
 Excess iron in the body causes harm to the liver, pancreas, and heart, and can result in cirrhosis, diabetes, arthritis, and arrhythmia.

 Relocation and lawsuits